schwarzkopfb/sse-broadcast/README.md

-SSE is a [long-polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) solution, consequently if you want to broadcast events to every client subscribed to a given channel you’ll need some way of passing messages between processes or computers.
+SSE is a [long-polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) solution, consequently if you want to broadcast events to every client subscribed to a given channel then you’ll need some way of passing messages between processes or computers.

 You can implement your own mechanism to do this or simply use [sse-broadcast-redis](https://github.com/schwarzkopfb/sse-broadcast-redis) to distribute events on top of [Redis](http://redis.io/):